mnauf/Bees-ML-Challenge/README.md

 `python sample_solution --source "beeType1_115.jpg"`

 It should print the numbers of bees in the picture.
-By default the confidence threshold is set to 0.7.
+By default, the confidence threshold is set to 0.7.

 ## Run tests